 The HVS scheme provides for vehicles which were manufactured 30 or more years ago and are essentially in their original specification and unmodified.
 Limited modifications related to safety such as seat belts, indicators or the fitting of period accessories are permitted.

-If a vehicle has modifications which require a motor engineer’s certification under RMS VSI-6 (vehicle standard instruction 6) it cannot be registered under the HVS scheme.
+If a vehicle has modifications which require a motor engineer’s certification under Transport for NSW VSI-6 (vehicle standard instruction 6) it cannot be registered under the HVS scheme.

-Under the HVS scheme the RMS approved Car Club’s authorised representative must sign and stamp the RMS form 1259 prior to applying for conditional registration.
+Under the HVS scheme the Transport for NSW approved Car Club’s authorised representative must sign and stamp the Transport for NSW form1259 prior to applying for conditional registration.
 You also must complete form 1246 Application for Conditional Registration, have a hand written pink slip and proof of vehicle ownership.